What is confidential patient information and why is it used?

 CAG reviews research and non-research applications and advises under the framework of the Health Service (Control of Patient Information) Regulations 2002.
 They will consider whether there is sufficient public interest to temporarily lift the common law duty of confidentiality and enable access to the requested confidential patient information.
 Using the CAG advice as a basis for their consideration, the following bodies act as the decision maker on whether Section 251 support can be provided:

-The Health and Social Care Act 2012 (as amended), states that NHS Digital must pay careful attention to CAG advice on data dissemination.
+The Health and Social Care Act 2012 (as amended), states that NHS England must pay careful attention to CAG advice on data dissemination.

-In turn, CAG considers advice requests from NHS Digital in relation to its dissemination framework, more information on which can be found on the NHS Digital website.
+In turn, CAG considers advice requests from NHS England in relation to its dissemination framework, more information on which can be found on the NHS England website.

-All of the advice we give to NHS Digital is available in our minutes.
+All of the advice we give to NHS England is available in our minutes.